 The answer is always “yes.”
 Students need to at least file a federal tax return, and possibly a state tax return, by April 15.

-I can’t remember how many conversations I’ve overheard from an international students group about tax returns that always ended up with “what is a tax returns” and “I didn’t know I need to do that.”
+I can’t remember how many conversations I’ve overheard from an international students group about tax returns that always ended up with “what is a tax return” and “I didn’t know I need to do that.”
 I too, have asked those questions to an American friend whose blank look reminded me that tax returns, despite being nonexistent in most other countries, are a mundane thing in the U.S.

 So, “What is a tax return?”
 The Internal Revenue Service (IRS) doesn’t specify the definition of what a tax return is on their website, however, here is an important point know: